June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # A Brief History of Policing in Canada.
-Racism has been ingrained in the mission of the Royal Canadian Mounted Police (RCMP) since its foundation.
-If you want to learn more about the history of the RCMP, I suggest you listen to these podcasts by [The Secret Life of Canada](https://www.cbc.ca/listen/cbc-podcasts/203-the-secret-life-of-canada/episode/15798131-s3-the-mounties-always-get-their-land-part-1) and [Commons](https://www.canadaland.com/podcast/the-police-2-the-secret-history-of-the-rcmp/).
+Racism is ingrained in the history of policing in Canada.
+If you want to learn more about the history of the Canadian Policing, I suggest you listen to these podcasts by [The Secret Life of Canada](https://www.cbc.ca/listen/cbc-podcasts/203-the-secret-life-of-canada/episode/15798131-s3-the-mounties-always-get-their-land-part-1) and [Commons](https://www.canadaland.com/podcast/the-police-2-the-secret-history-of-the-rcmp/).